lunalite/crossWordPuzzle/README.md

 # crossWordPuzzle
+Update 27/6/16
+- Made more table names into global variables stored in psl-config.php
+- Added a delete Crossword function

 Update 26/6/16
 - Moved crosswords.php to ./crosswords from main folder.
 This folder will be for all crosswords-related stuff.
 - added crosswordView for checking current crosswords